“In the midst of winter, I find within me the invisible summer.” – Tolstoy

 La noire de ...
 (Senegal/France, 1966)

 In this classic African film, set in Antibes on France's Côte d'Azur in the mid-1960s, a young Senegalese maid (M'Bissine Thérèse Diop) grows unhappy with her job and dreams of home.
-Besides director Ousmane Sembène's 1963 debut short Borom sarat, the new Criterion Blu-ray comes with a raft of extras to set the films and their celebrated maker in much-needed context: A one-hour documentary on Sembène from 1994, new interviews with film scholars Manthia Diawara and Samba Gadjigo (20 minutes each), a short clip of Sembène on French TV in 1966, a 12-minute appreciation of Borom sarat, 12 minutes with Diop (a new interview), an unused colour sequence (one minute), a trailer and a 12-page foldout pamphlet.
+Besides director Ousmane Sembène's 1963 debut short Borom sarat, the new Criterion Blu-ray comes with a raft of extras to set the films and their celebrated maker in much-needed context: A one-hour documentary on Sembène from 1994, new interviews with film scholars Manthia Diawara and Samba Gadjigo (20 minutes each), a short clip of Sembène on French TV in 1966, a 12-minute appreciation of Borom sarat, 12 minutes with Diop (a new interview), an unused colour sequence, a trailer and a 12-page foldout pamphlet.
 The English subtitles are optional.
-Criterion also offers the film on DVD, in a separate edition.
+Criterion also a DVD, in a separate edition.

 2 by Abel Gance